 A Silver-spotted Skipper butterfly (Epargyreus clarus) enjoys a nectar drink sipped from a pale pink flower.
 Photograph taken by the author.
 Copyright Now I Wonder.

-What Do Silver-spotted Skipper Butterflies Eat?
+What do Silver-spotted Skipper butterflies eat?

 Silver-spotted Skipper caterpillars feed on a wide variety of plants in the pea family Fabaceae.